gu-fan/riv.vim/doc/riv.rst

   Highlighted and Folded.
   When folded, the numbers of rows and columns will be shown as '3x2'

-  Can be auto formated.
+  Will be auto formated.
 Only support equal columns each row (no span).
+  Disable auto-formatting by setting '`g:riv_auto_format_table`_' to 0.

   + Commands: